Hockey Canada sexual assault scandal: 2025 criminal trial

 On January 24, 2024, The Globe and Mail, citing unnamed sources, reported that five members of the team had been told to surrender to London police.
 On January 28, Alex Formenton surrendered himself; two days later, on January 30, Carter Hart, Dillon Dubé, Michael McLeod, and Cal Foote were formally charged in Canada with sexual assault.

 From April 22 to June 13, 2025, Ontario Superior Court Justice Maria Carroccia oversaw an eight-week trial of Formenton, Hart, Dubé, McLeod, and Foote.
 In its first few days, the court recessed for a short period, before Justice Carroccia returned and declared a mistrial.
 The existing jury was let go and a new trial date was set.
 The reason for the mistrial was not given due to a publication ban put in place by the judge.
 A new jury was selected later that day and the second trial began on April 28.
 All five defendants pleaded not guilty.
 On May 16, Justice Carroccia again dismissed the trial jury, citing jury prejudice against the defence.
 The jurors claimed that defence attorneys had belittled them, though this was refuted by the defence team, stating "No defense counsel would risk alienating a juror, and nothing could be further from the truth in this instance."
 With the jury dismissed, Justice Carroccia adjudicated the case on her own.

 On July 24, all five defendants were found not guilty through acquittal with the judge stating, she did not find E.M.'s evidence "credible or reliable", and that "the Crown cannot meet its onus on any of the counts".
-Justice Maria Carroccia ruled that:
+In Justice Carroccia's ruling, she cited Justice Anne Molloy, quoting:

 "Although the slogan "Believe the victim" has become popularized of late, it has no place in a criminal trial.
 To approach a trial with the assumption that the complainant is telling the truth is the equivalent of imposing a presumption of guilt on the person accused of sexual assault and then placing a burden on him to prove his innocence.
 That is antithetical to the fundamental principles of justice enshrined in our constitution and the values underlying our free and democratic society."

-The acquitted players are unrestricted free agents, and allowed to sign an NHL contract as of October 15, 2025, and be fully reinstated by the league as of December 1, 2025.
+The acquitted players became unrestricted free agents, and were allowed to sign NHL contracts as of October 15, 2025, and be fully reinstated by the league as of December 1, 2025.

 Depiction in media

 The Fifth Estate published the documentary "Anatomy of a Scandal" on September 27, 2022, using public statements by team members of the 2018 Canada World Juniors team collected from a variety of published sources.
 On February 9, 2023, The Fifth Estate published a second part to the documentary, titled "Anatomy of a Scandal 2".

+Code of Misconduct, a documentary film about the scandal by Sébastien Trahan, premiered at the 2026 Hot Docs Canadian International Documentary Festival.